-If your child has more than one language you can have fun cooking in that language and learning a bit about the culture behind the food.
+If your child has more than one language you can have fun cooking in a minority language and learning a bit about the culture behind the food.
 When my daughter was a toddler we started by baking bread in English, our main language, and making breakfast in German or French.
 Now she’s 13 and we’ve had over 10 years of languages in the kitchen (well, on and off!).
-I’ve put together a few hints for families who’d like to do something similar.
+I’ve put together 7 hints for families who’d like to do something similar.

 …with mouthwatering pictures.

 “Backvergnügen wie noch nie” by Annette Wolter with photos by Christian Teubner (1984).
 In English it means something like “The best fun you’ve ever had with baking”.